Omphalotus japonicus: Taxonomy

 Inoko first described this fungus as Pleurotus noctilucens in 1889, however the name proved invalid as the binomial had already been used for another species.
 Given the name Pleurotus japonicus by Seiichi Kawamura in 1915, it was given the name Lampteromyces japonicus by Rolf Singer in 1947, until the genus Lampteromyces was sunk into Omphalotus in 2004.
 Hitoshi Neda has proposed this fungus is the same as one described by Miles Joseph Berkeley as Agaricus guepiniformis in 1878, as the type specimen fits the description of O. japonicus and hence, based on the principle of priority, the name should be Omphalotus guepiniformis (Berk.)
 Neda.
 A proposal was submitted in 2006 to conserve the epithet japonicus against guepiniformis and another synonym, Pleurotus harmandii.
 The proposal was accepted by the Nomenclature Committee for Fungi in 2008.

 The little-known Lampteromyces luminescens, described in 1979 in China by M. Zang, is similar genetically and may be a synonym, however the taxon is insufficiently known to confirm this.

 The species is mentioned in Konjaku Monogatarishū, an anthology of Japanese folk tales dating from the 12th century.
-The Japanese name tsukiyotake translates as "moon-night mushroom".
+The Japanese name tsukiyotake translates as "moon-light mushroom".

 Description

 The fleshy fruit bodies have an eccentric stem rendering the cap kidney- or half-moon-shaped and only round when young.
 The cap is light brown when young and darkens with age, with yellow or pinkish tinges.
 The flesh is white and up to 2 cm (0.8 in) thick in the cap.
 The thick white gills are decurrent and can yellow with age.
 The stem is thick and fleshy and can be up to 2 cm (0.8 in) thick and 5 cm (2 in) long.
 The gills glow with a whitish light.
 Kawamura reported that the fungi can be seen from 30 m (100 ft) away at night, and that 100 square centimetres of glowing mushrooms allowed him to read Roman characters of 8 mm size by their light.

-This fungus is mistaken for the commonly eaten oyster mushroom (Pleurotus ostreatus), Shiitake (Lentinula edodes), and Mukitake (Sarcomixa serotina), but is poisonous.
+This fungus is mistaken for the commonly eaten oyster mushroom (Pleurotus ostreatus), Shiitake (Lentinula edodes), and Mukitake (Sarcomyxa serotina), but is poisonous.
 O. japonicus was responsible for 31.6% of mushroom poisoning cases in Japan between 1996 and 2005—more than any other mushroom.
 Symptoms of O. japonicus poisoning are nausea, vomiting and diarrhea.
 The most common treatment is fluid therapy.